Norwegian Wood (novel): Plot synopsis

 Thirty-seven-year-old Toru Watanabe is landing in Hamburg, West Germany, when he hears an orchestral cover of the Beatles song "Norwegian Wood".
 He is suddenly overwhelmed by feelings of loss and nostalgia.
 He thinks back to the 1960s, when so much happened that touched his life.

-Watanabe, his classmate Kizuki, and Kizuki's girlfriend Naoko are the best of friends.
-Kizuki and Naoko are particularly close and feel as if they are soulmates, and Watanabe seems more than happy to be their enforcer.
-This idyllic existence is shattered by the unexpected suicide of Kizuki on his 17th birthday.
-Kizuki's death deeply touches both surviving friends; Watanabe feels the influence of death everywhere, while Naoko feels as if some integral part of her has been permanently lost.
-The two of them spend more and more time together going for long walks on Sundays, although feelings for each other are never clarified in this interval.
-On the night of Naoko's 20th birthday, she feels especially vulnerable and they have sex, during which Watanabe realizes that she is a virgin.
-Afterward, Naoko leaves Watanabe a letter saying that she needs some time apart and is quitting college to go to a sanatorium.
+Norwegian Wood follows Watanabe, his classmate Kizuki, and Kizuki’s girlfriend Naoko, who share a close friendship.
+Kizuki and Naoko, in particular, see themselves as deeply connected, while Watanabe is content to remain part of their circle.

+This sense of stability is shattered when Kizuki unexpectedly takes his own life on his 17th birthday.
+His death profoundly affects both Watanabe and Naoko: Watanabe becomes preoccupied with the presence of death, while Naoko feels as though she has lost an essential part of herself.
+The two grow closer, spending Sundays walking together, though their feelings remain unspoken.

+On the night of Naoko’s 20th birthday, she experiences emotional vulnerability, and the two become physically intimate.
+Soon afterward, Naoko leaves Watanabe a letter explaining that she needs time apart and has decided to leave college to stay at a sanatorium.

 These events are set against a backdrop of civil unrest.
 The students at Watanabe's college go on strike and call for a revolution.
 Inexplicably, the students end their strike and act as if nothing had happened, which enrages Watanabe as a sign of hypocrisy.

 Watanabe is befriended by a fellow drama classmate, Midori Kobayashi.
 She is everything that Naoko is not—outgoing, vivacious, and supremely self-confident.
 Despite his love for Naoko, Watanabe finds himself attracted to Midori as well.
 Midori reciprocates his feelings, and their friendship grows during Naoko's absence.
 Watanabe and Midori share a special kind of relationship where both of them understand each other.